“Can I Wear Eyelash Extensions with Contact Lenses?”

 Addressing Dry Eye Concerns

 Many contact lens wearers already experience some degree of dry eye, and I factor this into my service approach.
-Dry eyes can water more during application, which introduces moisture to the adhesive before it's fully cured.
+Dry eyes can water more during application, which introduces moisture to the adhesive before it is fully cured.
 I keep the workspace well-ventilated, use gel eye pads that stay cool and comfortable, and check in with the client throughout the service about their comfort level.

 Inserting and Removing Contacts with Extensions